-EDUC 550 - Human Development 3 hours/EDUC 391 Child Psychology 3 hrs and EDUC 392 Adolescent Psychology, or EDUC 396 Child and Adolescent Development 3 hrs
+EDUC 550 - Human Development 3 hours/ EDUC 396 Child and Adolescent Development 3 hours or EDUC 391 Child Psychology 3 hours and

+EDUC 392 Adolescent Psychology 3 hours

-- A baccalaureate degree (3.0 GPA minimum).
+- A baccalaureate degree (3.0 GPA minimum required for Graduate Post-Bacc program).
 Included in the degree must be general education coursework that has been determined by the Office of the Registrar to be sufficient to meet Columbia College standards; - Admission as a Post-Baccalaureate student.